Asymptotic Coefficients and Errors for Chebyshev Polynomial Approximations with Weak Endpoint Singularities: Effects of Different Bases: Comparing Different Quadratic-Factor Basis Approximations

 How do these fast-tail decreases affect the error norms?
 Fig.~\ref{FigCoompare_three_cn_quadfactor_basis_CERRORNORMS} provides an answer.

 Aliasing error, which produces the downward curve in the spectral coefficients for interpolation in Fig.~\ref{FigCoompare_three_cn_quadfactor_basis_COEFFS}, is generally regarded as a Bad Thing.
-The even sharper deviation from a power law for the least squares coefficients should therefore be an even Badder Thing.
-Actually, the error norms associated with the downward curving spectral coefficients decrease faster by $O(1/N)$ than the error norm of the truncated infinite series with its pure power law (black straight line in Fig.~\ref{FigCoompare_three_cn_quadfactor_basis_COEFFS}).
+Therefore, the even sharper deviation from a power law for the least squares coefficients should be an even Badder Thing.
+Actually, the error norms associated with the downward curving spectral coefficients decrease faster by $O(N)$ than the error norm of the truncated infinite series with its pure power law (black straight line in Fig.~\ref{FigCoompare_three_cn_quadfactor_basis_COEFFS}).

 We have no explanation.
-However,note that sum acceleration methods such as Euler acceleration \cite{BoydMoore86,MorseFeshbach53,Pearce78} taper the high degree coefficients to improve accuracy.
+However, note that some acceleration methods such as Euler acceleration \cite{BoydMoore86,MorseFeshbach53,Pearce78} taper the high degree coefficients to improve accuracy.
 Something similar seems to be happening with aliased spectral series.